KrisLaw98/KLawrence.github.io/README.md

 -First, download data from Movebank.org as an ESRI shapefile.
  Import the files to the geodatabase within the Catalog pane by selecting Import -> Feature Class(es) to geoprocess it.

 -Add the World Imagery basemap and make the map projection "The World from Space".
-Add the Bathymetry Light basemap and make the Layer Blend overlay to make it visually appealing.

 -Edit the symbology of the point features and create a field within the attribute table called “month”.
 Change the new field’s data type to short.